Jdw0147/Youtube-to-MP3-with-metadata/README.txt

-My Process Making A Youtube to MP3 converter with customizable metadata
+Youtube to MP3 converter with customizable metadata With this script you can download audio from any youtube video, convert it to an mp3 file, add custom metadata such as song title, artist name, album art, etc, and save the mp3 with your custom metadata to your device to be imported to spotify/apple music.

 Inspiration:  I love music and one of my favorite activites is finding music from artists that I like that aren't on streaming.
-Weather it be a live recording or an unreleased demo, it always felt like I was uncovering a hidden side to the musicians whose music I already loved.
-One thing that became a pain though was downloading them and having to mannually enetr all of the information on Groove Music (Windows media player's music service at the time).
-There would be random bugs and it was a hassle to downlaod files, then locate them and find them on a different software then resave them and finally see them on spotify.
+Whether it be a live recording or an unreleased demo, it always felt like I was uncovering a hidden side to the musicians whose music I already loved.
+One thing that became a pain though was downloading them and having to mannually enter all of the information on Groove Music (Windows media player's music service at the time).
+There would be random bugs and it was a hassle to download files, then locate them and find them on a different software then resave them and finally see them on spotify.
 So to make this task easier, I wanted to make a program where the file's metadata can be edited to include all of the nessecary information(song name, artist, etc) before